skasch/ff9-perfect-save/excalibur-2-perfect-game-guide.md

 ### Ipsen's Castle &rarr; Blairsurpass Plains

 * Enter and choose whatever you like at the prompt &ndash; you can't prevent Amarant from leaving either way.
-* Take Steiner, Freya and Quina with you, and equip the party as follow:
+* Take Steiner, Freya and Quina with you, and equip the party as follows:

 | Zidane | Steiner | Freya | Quina |
 |--------|---------|-------|-------|